By Talia French

 “If you bought a $10,000 handbag, you wouldn’t necessarily have a giant tag on it that said Prada or Hermès, and the only people who would know [how much it’s worth] are people who recognize how much that thing cost.
 You have to be seen in your social grouping as buying the right kinds of things, to say I belong,” says Mohabeer.

-Gonzalez said there was a time when she started resenting fashion altogether and that Flex culture has made Fashion more of a competition rather than a place of self-expression.
+She said there was a time when she started resenting fashion altogether and that Flex culture has made Fashion more of a competition rather than a place of self-expression.

 As she put it the competitiveness drained her soul and her bank account leaving her feeling broke and uninspired.
-Gonzales adds she worries about her roommate because she knows how toxic that kind of mindset can be.
+She adds she worries about her roommate because she knows how toxic that kind of mindset can be.

 Emuna Manolson, a Fashion Communications student at TMU, says she now avoids flex culture and anyone who participates in that kind of fashion altogether.